 Don’t get me wrong – it IS an experience; the production is extraordinary, the amusement pool with all its tricks and games is innovatively used by party-goers and it’s just a cesspool of adrenaline and testosterone (since the male: female ratio is usually 2 or 3: 1).

-Nonetheless, I’d highly recommend at least one visit to the majestic Széchenyi (possibly more).”
+Nonetheless, I’d highly recommend at least one visit to the majestic Széchenyi Thermal Baths and Spa (possibly more).”

 Lukacs Thermal Baths are popular with tourists in Budapest, mainly because it is included free as part of the Budapest Card.
 But it is also said to have the most medically effective water of any of the baths in Budapest.
 Although, I’m not sure how you would actually prove this!
 But if you’ve been walking around a lot it’s the perfect way to relax.